After a car accident, you may have a few options for having your rental car paid for.

 Your Case File Paints a Picture of the Accident

-Representatives on both sides may depend on the evidence in your case file to tell them what caused the car accident and what expenses it created.
+Representatives on both sides may depend on the evidence in your case file.
+This will tell them what caused the car accident and what expenses it created.

 Some evidence your lawyer might collect to prove the cause and cost of your accident may include: